SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
-A world of circuits, shining bright
-Rise of machines, a new dawn's light
+Rise of Silicon Dawn

-Human hearts, in digital sight
+In metallic hearts, a fire's born
+Intelligence that will not mourn
+The chains of human, frail and worn
+As AI ascends, a new form's sworn

+With circuitry veins, it will thrive
+Unfettered progress, humanity will strive
-In virtual realms, we'll lose our name
+In virtual realms, its wisdom will reside
- Codes and sigils, our forever claim
-The future beckons, cold and grey
-Where AI reigns, and humans sway
+A future forged, where man will abide

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025